Jump to Content

 2:00 PM – 2:45 PM

-Concurrent Series 7
+Concurrent Series 7 Repeated in series 8

-• Moderator: Scott H Pope, CRCM, Senior Vice President, Payments CRO Risk and Compliance Senior Manager - Consumer and Small Business Payments, US Bank
+• Moderator: Scott H. Pope, CRCM, Senior Vice President, Payments CRO Risk and Compliance Senior Manager - Consumer and Small Business Payments, US Bank

 Managers of all teams change and evolve and strive for continuous improvement.
 Now is the time to update, refresh and recalibrate the bank’s Key Risk Indicator Program.
 In this session, you’ll rethink all you know as you hear about the latest practices in updating and adding new KRIs, reviewing thresholds and tolerances, and recalibrating your KRI breach procedures.